ATNF Telescope Status for 2023OCT

 Array configurations

-For 2023OCT, due to the state of the power transmission equipment on site, we may choose particular array configurations based on which station posts are able to be powered.
-At the least, a 6km configuration, a 1.5km configuration, a 750m configuration and a hybrid configuration will be offered during the semester.
-The 2023APR semester will end in H168 array and so this may be continued for the first weeks of 2023OCT.
+For 2024APR, due to the state of the power transmission equipment on site, we may choose particular array configurations based on which station posts are able to be powered.
+At the least, a 6km configuration, a 1.5 km configuration, a 750 m configuration and all hybrid configurations will be offered during the semester.
 Configurations will only be scheduled if there is sufficient proposal demand for them.

 CABB modes

-The Compact Array Broadband Backend (CABB) modes that will be available for 2023APR semester are:
+The Compact Array Broadband Backend (CABB) modes that will be available for 2024APR semester are:

-- CFB 1M: A bandwidth of 2 GHz with 2048 x 1-MHz channels in each IF band, but no "zoom" bands.
+1. CFB 1M: A bandwidth of 2 GHz with 2048 x 1 MHz channels in each IF band, but no "zoom" bands.

-- VLBI backend tied-array mode: This allows you to capture up to 2 x 64 MHz dual polarisation bands with both CABB correlations and 2 bit sampled raw voltage output, using the VLBI backend and recorders.
-Up to 2x16 MHz dual polarisation bands with 8 bit sampled voltages is also available.
+5. VLBI backend tied-array mode: This allows you to capture up to 2 x 64 MHz dual polarisation bands with both CABB correlations and 2-bit sampled raw voltage output, using the VLBI backend and recorders.
+Up to 2x16 MHz dual polarisation bands with 8-bit sampled voltages is also available.
 If you choose to use ATCA in this mode, without requesting any other LBA station or correlation by S&A, you only need to write an ATCA proposal.
 This mode has some restrictions however, and proposers who are interested in using this mode must contact the LBA System Scientist Phil Edwards (Philip.Edwards [at] csiro.au) to discuss what is possible.
 You must include in your proposal a short description of how you will process the data and data transport logistics.

 Both CABB IFs are degraded while using zoom modes, and will likely remain degraded for the rest of CABB's life.
-At the moment, 2 of the 16 blocks in each IF do not form usable zooms in both 1 MHz and 64 MHz zoom modes.
+At the moment, 4 of the 16 blocks in IF1 and 5 blocks in IF2 do not form usable zooms in both 1 MHz and 64 MHz zoom modes.
 Please note though that these problems do not affect the continuum products.
 The pulsar and high-time-resolution modes too are degraded due to these bad blocks, and so we no longer offer them.

 Unless your spectral-line and/or high-time-resolution science is time-sensitive, or uses few zooms in each IF, it may be wiser to wait for BIGCAT than risk poor data with CABB.
 As it is difficult to predict which block will be responsible for each zoom before your observations start, we recommend that observers seek observatory assistance with determining exact configurations.
 Please contact Jamie Stevens for further information if you are concerned this may impact your science.